nuitrcs/rworkshops/README.md

 # Software

-For workshops, it's best to [install R and RStudio](https://sites.northwestern.edu/researchcomputing/resources/r-and-rstudio/) on your own laptop (both are free).
-If you can't install these programs or run into issues installing packages, [RStudio Cloud ](https://sites.northwestern.edu/researchcomputing/resources/r-and-rstudio/#option-2-rstudio-cloud)is a good option.
+For workshops, it's best to [install R and RStudio](https://posit.co/download/rstudio-desktop/) on your own laptop (both are free).
+If you can't install these programs or run into issues installing packages, [Posit Cloud ](https://posit.cloud/)is a good option.

 # Handouts